SCOR-3/Amazon.CO2-Server/README.md

 # Amazon.CO2-Server

 This project serves as a very slim backend designed to work with Amazon.CO2 on Demand's sample [website](https://heroic-valkyrie-d7ef27.netlify.app/).
-This server receives purchase requests issued by the sample applications, and forwards these requests to Amazon.CO2 client site.

 The server itself is implemented in [nodeJS](https://nodejs.org/en/about).
 Even if you are not familiar with the language do not worry, as the code has been extensively documented.
 The deployed backend server can be accessed using this [link](https://graceful-foal-hose.cyclic.app).